Saw VI: Cast

+Themes

+Contemporary reviews of Saw VI cited elements of social commentary in the film, highlighting the topicality of Jigsaw victims Eddie and Simone—two predatory mortgage brokers—in light of the subprime mortgage crisis, which was ongoing at the time of the film's release.
+Also noted by critics was Jigsaw's testing of William and his associates as a consequence for their unethical behavior as health insurance providers, with The Philadelphia Inquirer's James Franklin writing that, "Saw VI aims to give viewers the vicarious pleasure of seeing the American health insurance industry, personified here as a bunch of back-stabbing jerks, get what's coming to it.
+Most Americans, however, would probably prefer to pay lower premiums than witness their HMO manager being dissolved from the inside out by hydrofluoric acid."

 Production

 Development and writing

-In May 2008, it was reported that Kevin Greutert, the editor of the first five films in the franchise, would make his directorial debut with Saw VI.
+In May 2008, it was reported that Kevin Greutert, the editor of the first five films in the Saw franchise, would make his directorial debut with Saw VI.
 Greutert found the process of transitioning from editor to director easy due to his experiences in developing short films and his knowledge about the discussions between the producers and filmmakers.
 Newcomer to the series, Andrew Coutts replaced him as editor for the film.
 Saw VI marked David A. Armstrong's last time to serve as cinematographer of the series.
 Mark Burg and Oren Koules again served as producers, with James Wan and Leigh Whannell, creators of the series, executive producing.
 Charlie Clouser was brought back to compose the score.
 Patrick Melton and Marcus Dunstan, writers of Saw IV and Saw V, returned to write the sixth installment.
 Melton said that the film had good pacing and a resolution for the series.
 Greutert commented that Saw VI would have some finality to it, something he always wanted to see in the series.
 During the early planning stage for the script it was suggested that Costas Mandylor's character, Detective Hoffman, should take on the mafia due to his vigilante modus operandi, but the idea was quickly dismissed as not "feeling Saw enough" and more like "The Punisher".
 Greutert said in a Demon FM interview that Lionsgate told him a week before filming, that Saw VI would be post-converted into 3D.
 Greutert was upset by this, since the film he envisioned was a 2D film, aesthetically.
 The plans were later abandoned due to time restraints.